thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-05-30-thoughtworks-arts-artists-recognized-bcis.markdown

 ---
-title : "ThoughtWorks Arts Artists Recognized for Work with BCIs"
+title : "Thoughtworks Arts Artists Recognized for Work with BCIs"
 ---
-Art-A-Hack project Dual Brains by Eva Lee and Aaron Trocola, and Noor: A Brain Opera by ThoughtWorks Director Ellen Pearlman were highlighted in a [Redshift article exploring the use of brain-computer interface technology (BCI) in art](https://www.autodesk.com/redshift/brain-computer-interface/).
+Art-A-Hack project Dual Brains by Eva Lee and Aaron Trocola, and Noor: A Brain Opera by Thoughtworks Director Ellen Pearlman were highlighted in a [Redshift article exploring the use of brain-computer interface technology (BCI) in art](https://www.autodesk.com/redshift/brain-computer-interface/).

 {% include image file='dual-brains.jpg'
    caption='3D rendering of the headsets used in Dual Brains' %}